Are you a postdoctoral researcher thinking about your next career move?

 Types of Fellowships

-- European Fellowships are open to researchers of any nationality who wish to engage in research projects by either coming to Europe from any country in the world or moving within Europe.
+- European Fellowships are open to researchers of any nationality who wish to engage in research projects in UL

-- Global Fellowships are open to European nationals or long-term residents who wish to engage in research projects with organisations outside the EU Horizon and Associated Countries.
-Fellows complete an outgoing phase of maximum 2 years outside Europe followed by a mandatory one-year return phase back to Europe.
+- Global Fellowships are open to Irish and European nationals or long-term residents who wish to engage in research projects with organisations outside the EU Horizon and Associated Countries.
+Fellows complete an outgoing phase of maximum 2 years outside Europe followed by a mandatory one-year return phase back to UL.
 Funding will cover three years.

-- For nationals or long-term residents of EU Member States or Horizon Europe Associated Countries who wish to reintegrate to pursue their research career in EU Member States or Horizon Europe Associated Countries, years of experience in research in third countries will not be considered in the above maximum.
+- For nationals or long-term residents of EU Member States or Horizon Europe Associated Countries currently abroad who wish to come back to pursue their research career in EU Member States or Horizon Europe Associated Countries, years of experience in research in third countries will not be considered in the above maximum.

-The MSCA grant will support two years' salary, mobility (and family) allowance, research costs and overheads for the host institution.
-Individual researchers submit proposals for funding in liaison with their supervisor at the host organisation.
+The MSCA grant will support salary, mobility (and family) allowance, research costs and overheads for the host institution.
+Individual researchers must submit proposals for funding with the involvement of their supervisor at UL.
 Proposals are judged on their research quality, the researcher's future career prospects, and the supports offered by the host organisation.
 All disciplines are eligible for funding.

 - Marie Curie Fellows’ publications are more-often cited than equivalent peers and are more frequently published on influential scientific journals.